Miriam Kilano K.

 Experience

-2021: Senior EU Advisor and Research Support Network Leader, Research Section, Faculty of Engineering (IV), NTNU
+Since 2021-dd: Senior EU Advisor, Coordinator of the EU Research Support Office & Leader of the Research advisors' network, Research Section, Faculty of Engineering (IV), NTNU

 2021: Research adviser (EU/RCN) and Research Support Coordinator, Department of Public Health and Nursing, MH faculty, NTNU